 The TT&C Command App is designed to be used for sending and receiving communications with a satellite during a contact.
 It contains status and command data for only a single satellite - one currently in a pass.
 Operators can open multiple command windows if they are managing several passes simultaneously.

 UX research underscored the fact that commanding is the core of TT&C operations and that existing systems often split the functionality to support it across application windows.
 This makes finding critical information and actions more difficult and time consuming.
 Therefore, a key tenet of the Command App design was to centralize the core functionality into a single window.

 Another aspect of the design aimed at reducing cognitive load is to give operators the ability to automate execution of the Pass Plan.
-Here, a plan can be run in a Manual mode, in which an operator determines when the next step is executed, Automated mode, in which the steps are executed sequentially by the system itself, or Semi-Auto mode, a hybrid of the two.
+Here, a plan can be run in Automated mode, in which the steps are executed sequentially by the system itself, or Semi-Auto mode.
 Plans are set up to run in a default mode, but operators with sufficient privileges can override this as the situation dictates.
 Operators also have the option to add commands to the Pass Plan queue if necessary.

 Global Status Bar

 As outlined on the About TT&C Designs page, each of the apps in the TT&C Suite is designed to occupy its own browser window, allowing operators to focus on the task at hand.
 But by virtue of being integrated into a suite, the apps share common functionality, such as a single login.
 Much of the shared functionality is provided in the Global Status Bar, an Astro component featured in all three apps.
 Though the status bar contents vary somewhat between apps in order to best support each app’s individual workflows, all contain a Clock, Monitoring Icons, and an App Switcher Menu that allows operators to transition quickly from one TT&C task flow to another.